-Last year, Teaching Tolerance rolled out a series of articles challenging teachers to go beyond overused and whitewashed historical narratives when observing Black History Month.
-This year, we’re expanding that call by recommending that teachers widen their exploration of Black lives while also providing historical context so students will make meaningful connections to current issues.
+In 2019, LFJ (then Teaching Tolerance) rolled out a series of articles challenging teachers to go beyond overused and whitewashed historical narratives when observing Black History Month.
+In 2020, we expanded that call by recommending that teachers widen their exploration of Black lives while also providing historical context so students will make meaningful connections to current issues.

 It’s not uncommon for educators to focus on slavery, segregation and other forms of oppression during Black History Month.

 But only teaching a Black history steeped in trauma and struggle provides a very narrow view of Blackness and perpetuates the false notion of Black people’s inferiority.
 This limited teaching of history can actually be violent.

 Stephanie P. Jones, founder of Mapping Racial Trauma in Schools and an assistant professor of education at Grinnell College, examines the severity of such approaches in “Ending Curriculum Violence.”

 Jones’ research shows that, too often, “the transatlantic slave trade and its resulting horror within the American slavery system are essentialized as all Black history itself.”

 She found that the hard histories of slavery, the civil rights movement and other traumatic events in Black history are frequently mistaught or introduced with little context.
 Curriculum violence occurs when, as too often happens, educators ask students to act out this history or empathize with enslavers’ and other oppressors’ perspectives.